 If bats are found during the survey it is likely that a Habitats Regulations licence will be required before works can commence.
 In Wales, these licences are issued by Natural Resources Wales.
 The licence application will need to be accompanied by a detailed method statement which sets out the activities to be carried out and ensures that bats will not be harmed during construction works.
 The method statement must ensure that provision is made for new roosting opportunities after the completion of development works.

-It is very unlikely that bats will stop a development, although measures may need be incorporated into the development to allow bats to continue using the site after the completion of development works.
+It is very unlikely that bats will stop developments, although measures may need to be incorporated into the development to allow bats to continue using the site after the completion of development works.

 The timing of bat surveys is very important.
-A scoping survey or preliminary roost inspection can be undertaken throughout the year to assess the potential of a building/structure being used by bats.
-However, if the survey determines that the structure has potential to be used by bats, dawn and dusk surveys will need to be undertaken during the active season (late April – September).
+A preliminary roost inspection can be undertaken throughout the year to assess the potential of a building/structure being used by bats.
+However, if the survey determines that the structure has the potential to be used by bats, dawn and dusk surveys will need to be undertaken during the active season (late April – September).
 Conversely, if a building is assessed as potentially being used as a hibernation site, a winter survey may be required.
 Click here for more information on bat surveys.